Scott3142/python-programming/codelabs/part-6.md

 You should never be afraid of or avoid making mistakes since that is the best way to learn.
 For this reason, try to break the program that you're working on from time to time to investigate error messages, and to see if those messages tell you something about the error(s) you've made.

 Positive
-: **Software Error** <br><br> The report in the address [http://sunnyday.mit.edu/accidents/MCO_report.pdf](http://sunnyday.mit.edu/accidents/MCO_report.pdf) describes an incident resulting from a more serious software error and also the error itself. <br><br> The bug in the software was caused by the fact that the program in question expected the programmer to use the [International System of Units](<a href = ")https://en.wikipedia.org/wiki/International_System_of_Units) (meters, kilograms, ...) in the calculations.
-However, the programmer had used the [American Measurement System](https://en.wikipedia.org/wiki/English_Engineering_units) for some of the system's calculations, which prevented the satellite navigation auto-correction system from working as inteded. <br><br> The satellite was destroyed.
+: **Software Error** <br><br> The report in the address [http://sunnyday.mit.edu/accidents/MCO_report.pdf](http://sunnyday.mit.edu/accidents/MCO_report.pdf) describes an incident resulting from a more serious software error and also the error itself. <br><br> The bug in the software was caused by the fact that the program in question expected the programmer to use the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) (meters, kilograms, ...) in the calculations.
+However, the programmer had used the [American Measurement System](https://en.wikipedia.org/wiki/English_Engineering_units) for some of the system's calculations, which prevented the satellite navigation auto-correction system from working as inteded. <br><br> The satellite was destroyed, costing millions of dollars of damage.

 As programs grow in their complexity, finding errors becomes even more challenging.